multi-learn/summit/docs/source/tutorials/example1.rst

 **Understanding the results**

-The result structure can be startling at first, but as the platform provides a lot of information, it has to be organized.
+The result structure can be startling at first, but, as the platform provides a lot of information, it has to be organized.

 The results are stored in ``multiview_platform/examples/results/example_1/``.
 Here, you will find a directory with the name of the database used for the benchmark, here : ``plausible/``
 Then, a directory with the amount of noise in the experiments, we didn't add any, so ``n_0/`` finally, a directory with